ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    identify which instance of a register any register operation is
 >    referring to.
 >
->    On multi-processor targets that support address spaces which are
+>    On multi-processor targets that support address spaces that are
->    local to a processor or a thread, a current thread is required to
+>    local to a processor or a thread, a current thread may be
->    identify the instance of the address space that a memory
+>    required to identify the instance of the address space that a
->    operation refers to.
+>    memory operation refers to.

 In Section 3.7 "Memory Locations", add the following at the end of the first paragraph: